 Have you ever dreamed about food?
 It happens to me more and more often and not just at night.
-I’m talking day dreams.
-I know these Braised Savory Meatballs have been lingering in my psyche as of late.
+I’m talking daydreams.
+I know this recipe has been lingering in my mind lately.
 I could sense them.
 I could feel them.
 Today while working my day job I started to envision them.
 Then, later this evening I could taste them, not in my dreams but in my kitchen with my family.

-I always thought of braising as starting with a seer on the stove top and finishing in a covered vessel in the oven.
-Guess what, not with these Braised Savory Meatballs.
+I always thought of braising as starting with a seer on the stovetop and finishing in a covered vessel in the oven.
+Guess what, not with this recipe for meatballs.
 It’s the other way around.
 They bake for a bit in the oven and then finish on the stove, in a rich red wine and beef broth gravy.
 Sound good?
-It is.
+It is beyond that.